Patricia Garfield

 Patricia L. Garfield was an American academic specializing in the study of dreams, specifically the cognitive processes underpinning them.
 She was the author of 10 books covering a broad range of dream topics.
-These topics include: nightmares, children’s dreams, healing through dreams and dream-related art.
+These topics include: nightmares, children's dreams, healing through dreams and dream-related art.
 Her best-known work is “Creative Dreaming.”
 Originally published in 1974 it was revised and reprinted again in 1995.
-She holds a Ph.D in psychology from Temple University.
+Her Ph.D in psychology was from Temple University.

 Garfield was one of the six co-founders of the International Association for the Study of Dreams (IASD), originally called the Association for the Study of Dreams (ASD).
 The IASD is a non-profit, international, multidisciplinary organization dedicated to the “pure and applied investigation of dreams and dreaming.”
 Garfield was the President of the ASD from 1998 to 1999.
-She died on November 22, 2021 at the age of 87.
+She died on November 22, 2021, at the age of 87.